h5bp/Front-end-Developer-Interview-Questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
+* What is the benefits of singletons, how does this affect the unit tests can be written

 #### Testing Questions: